boblemaire/IoTaWatt/Docs/dotlocal.rst

-Essentially, when you type iotawatt.local intro your browser, the underlying networking layer in your computer broadcasts a datagram message available to all members of the LAN, asking if there is anyone out there that calls themself iotawatt.
+Essentially, when you type iotawatt.local intro your browser, the underlying networking layer in your computer broadcasts a datagram message available to all members of the LAN, asking if there is anyone out there that called iotawatt.

 At startup, IoTaWatt creates a process that listens for those datagrams.
-When it hears it's name, it responds to the sender saying "I'm iotawatt and my IP address is xx.xx.xx.xx.
+When it hears it's name, it responds to the sender saying "I'm iotawatt and my IP address is xx.xx.xx.xx".
 The requestor makes a note of this address and uses it to send subsequent transactions to iotawatt.local.

 How does that *not* work?